alchemyplatform/docs-openapi-specs/README.md

 ### Creating new spec

-Still a manual process - TBD how we can improve this step.
+> Known issue: will remove comments and format spec when run.

-1. Create your spec (e.g. `transact/spec.yaml`).
+1. Write your spec (e.g. `transact/spec.yaml`).

-2. Run `create` script.
+2. Run `create` script passing the path to your spec.

 ```bash
   node scripts/create.js transact/spec.yaml